nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![](images/PrescriptionListAdd.png)

-How activating/deactivating an existing prescription in the list works:
+#### Activating / Deactivating a prescription
+Users are allowed to activate or deactivate a prescription to track whether a prescription is currently being prescribed to patients or not.
+Both actions work in a similar manner.
+The action works as follows:

-1. When `activate(ui, 1)` initiates an action in the `PrescriptionList`, it transfer the prescriptionNumber `1` into the index in the array.
+1. When `activate(ui, prescriptionNumber)` initiates an action in the `PrescriptionList`, it converts the `prescriptionNumber` into the index in the array.
+2. If the index is `null`, i.e invalid, the function is returned.
-2. It gets the `prescriptionEdited` from the `ArrayList<>` with the resolved index.
+3. Else, it gets the `prescriptionEdited` from the `ArrayList<>` with the resolved index.
-3. Then, the `prescriptionEdited` is set active.
+4. Then, the `prescriptionEdited` is set active.
-4. Lastly, `UI` prints an acknowledge message of the most updated details of the prescription.
+5. Lastly, `UI` prints an acknowledgement message of the most updated details of the prescription.

 ![](images/PrescriptionListActivate.png)